shaunluttin/Blazor.WebAssembly.WeatherApp/DeveloperNotes/JOURNAL.md

 * [ ] Handle errors and exception appropriatly when public API is not available.
 * [ ] Handle other API error responses appropriately.
 * [ ] Nice-to-have: protect the API endpoints basic Auth0.

+# Pomodoros (25 minute blocks)

+* Analyze initial requirements.
+Done.

+* Review demo projects from dotnet/blazor-samples/8.0.
+Done.

+* Create new GitHub repository with a Blazor WebAssembly client app.

+* Uninstall old versions of .NET, install .NET 8.0 SDK.
+Done.

+* Introduce Blazor component unit tests.
+Done.

+* Handle service injection in the component test.
+Done.

+* Implement an IWeatherService that consumes the WeatherAPI.com service.
+Done.

+* Break out the list of cities into its own component.
+Done.

+* Read up on Blazor Web App routing, navigation, and data flowing.
+Done.

+* Create a results page and pass the city temperature to it.
+Done.

+* Add an API to add, delete, and list favorites.
+Done.

 # Friday 14 June 2024